 The fact that Paul had received this ministry directly from Jesus kept him from self-promotion: “We do not preach ourselves.”
 In contrast, the Judaizers were self-promoters and exploiters of others (2Cor 10:12–18).
-Paul was genuinely humble: he did not trust in himself (1:9), commend himself (3:1–5), or preach himself (4:5).
+Paul was genuinely humble: he did not trust in himself (2Cor 1:9), commend himself (2Cor 3:1–5), or preach himself (2Cor 4:5).
 Rather, he sought to lead people to Jesus and to build them up in the faith.
 It would have been easy for Paul to build a “fan club” for himself and take advantage of weak people who thrive on associating with great men.
-The Judaizers operated in that way, but Paul rejected self-promotion.
+The Judaizers operated in that way, but Paul rejected that kind of self-promoting ministry.

-Note: When we share Jesus with an unbeliever, it is God who works to open their mind to the Gospel, allowing the light to penetrate their darkened minds.
-Paul here compares this “illumination” (what we call “conversion”) to the creation of the world.
-When an unbeliever is enlightened, and turns to Jesus, who is both Creator and Savior, they enter a personal and realized participation in the new creation accomplished by Jesus (2Cor 5:17).
+Comment: Note that when you share Jesus with an unbeliever, it is God who works to open their mind to the Gospel, allowing the light to penetrate their darkened minds.
+Paul here compares this “illumination” (what we refer to as “conversion”) to the Creation of the world.
+When an unbeliever is enlightened, and turns to Jesus, who is both our Creator and our Savior, they enter a personal and realized participation in the new creation accomplished by Jesus (2Cor 5:17).
 God works to form and fill the life of this new believer, and his life begins to be fruitful for the Lord.

 7 But we have this treasure in jars of clay to show that this all-surpassing power is from God and not from us.
 8 We are hard pressed on every side, but not crushed; perplexed, but not in despair; 9 persecuted, but not abandoned; struck down, but not destroyed.
 10 We always carry around in our body the death of Jesus, so that the life of Jesus may also be revealed in our body.
 11 For we who are alive are always being given over to death for Jesus' sake, so that his life may be revealed in our mortal body.
 12 So then, death is at work in us, but life is at work in you.